vittalpai/liveupdate-and-analytics/README.md

-# Coupons App
+# AR Coupons App

 The purpose of this sample is to show you how to gradually rollout a new feature, and measure its success, using MobileFirst Foundation capabilities.
 It also shows you how you can fine-tune aspects of the new feature in response to user feedback, without releasing a new version of your app.
 The new feature introduced in this sample app allows users to collect [Augmented Reality](https://www.wikiwand.com/en/Augmented_reality) coupons, using the phone camera to scan for coupons “in the field.”
 Similar to collecting Pokemon in the recent popular game [Pokemon Go](http://www.pokemongo.com/).

- The MobileFirst Foundation features highlighted in this sample are [Live Update](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/), [Analytics](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/analytics/), [Adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/) and [Security Framework](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/).
+ The MobileFirst Foundation Service features highlighted in this sample are [Live Update](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/), [Adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/), [Security Framework](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/) and also [Bluemix Mobile Analytics](https://console.ng.bluemix.net/docs/services/mobileanalytics/index.html#getting-started-with-mobile-analytics) feature,

 ### Demo